 The Niagara Celtic Heritage Society Inc. is an official not-for-profit society, established in 2001 to help restore, preserve and promote Celtic culture in our part of the world.
 We work hard to keep our heritage and history alive for future generations.
 In order to help fulfill our mission, we host the annual Niagara Celtic Heritage Festival & Highland Games each September in Niagara County, NY.

-Elizabeth Allore, Beth Banks, Kathy Lamont, Benjamin Martin, Rebecca Schweigert, Michael Tomaino
+Elizabeth Allore, Beth Banks, Kathleen Lamont, Benjamin Martin, Rebecca Schweigert, Michael Tomaino

 Robert Talladay, President